-In her book, “Does Your Content Work?,” Content Science CEO Colleen Jones writes this about the importance of analytics:
+In her book, “The Content Advantage,” Content Science CEO Colleen Jones writes this about the importance of analytics:

 For content marketers and content strategists, measuring your content with analytics is one critical part of the content process.
 However, in order for analytics to work effectively, you must be able to understand and apply the data to your content.
-But with more advancement in measuring and gathering that data, we believe it’s enhancing the field of content in more ways than we can even imagine.
-Because of analytics and their application to content, strategists and practitioners hold the power to create more relevant and meaningful content.
+Tracking what people do with your content or as a result of experiencing your content is the key to understanding whether your content is truly effective.

 Make better content decisions with a system of data + insight.

 Your content approach makes or breaks your digital transformation.
 Learn why intelligent content strategy + engineering are critical to your success.

 Your content is integral to your product.
 You might have piloted content strategy and seen promising results.
 Now what?
 It’s time to get more strategic so you can sustain and scale.
 This whitepaper will help you start.

 Does your content work?
 It's a simple question, but getting a clear answer from content analytics or ROI formulas is often anything but easy.
 This ebook by Colleen Jones will help you overcome the challenges.